Here’s How Different Car Colors Affect Your Chances of Getting into an Accident

 According to Kelley Blue Book, silver is the most popular car color with white as a close second.
 Of the two car colors, however, white exceeds silver in its safety ratings, according to past research done by Monash University’s Accident Research Centre.

-In accordance with the study, white cars are 12 percent less likely to get into an accident than black cars are, regardless of the time of day.
-Cream, yellow, and beige cars also ranked closely behind white.
+According to the study, white cars are 12 percent less likely to get into an accident than black cars are, regardless of the time of day.
+Cream, yellow, and beige cars also ranked closely behind white; yellow actually surpassed white as the safest color in some studies as well.
+For more car cautions, find out the 10 most unreliable car models according to Consumer Reports.